Skip to content

 Most modules follow a common pattern: a wrapper.py defining the dispatch interface, a common.py with shared helpers and data structures, and one file per backend implementation (for example, aragog.py, spider.py, boundary.py, and dummy.py inside interior_energetics/).

-The central orchestrator, proteus.py, couples these modules together and advances the simulation, with modules exchanging information at each timestep through the hf_row dictionary.
-See Coupling loop for details on the execution order and data flow.
+The central orchestrator, proteus.py, couples these modules together and advances the simulation, with modules exchanging state at each timestep through a shared dictionary called hf_row.
+The next page, Coupling loop, explains how these modules run at runtime: the fixed execution order within each timestep, the full hf_row data bus, and the adaptive time-stepping and termination logic.

 Supporting directories